shahariaazam/personal-blog/_posts/2013-02-23-install-bengali-font-in-linuxubuntu-write-bengali-in-linux.md

 Select `Unijoy (m17n)` as Input methods from the drop down list.
 Select it and click on **Add** from the right side.
 In this same way also add `ispell (m17n)` for **English** support also. select it and add it.
 Now after adding both `Unijoy` and `ispell` just close the setup dialogue.
 And you are done!!

+If you are using **Ubuntu 14.04 (LTS)** version then please read my another updated post about to [write bangla in Ubuntu 14.04](http://blog.shahariaazam.com/write-bangla-in-ubuntu-14-04)